skeeto/skeeto.github.com/_posts/2021-03-11-A-Guide-to-Windows-application-development-using-w64devkit.markdown

 PATH="$HOME/bin;$PATH"
 ```

-For more advanced users: Rather than use `activate.bat`, you could "Edit
+For more advanced users: Rather than use `w64devkit.exe`, you could "Edit
 environment variables for your account" and manually add w64devkit's `bin`
 directory to your `PATH`, making the tools generally available everywhere
 on your system.
 If you've gone this route, you can start a Bourne shell at